Dual Diagnosis Treatment Princeton, IL

 Lutheran Social Services Of Illinois Oe St Paul Lutheran Church - 28.7 miles from Princeton, IL

-Lutheran Social Services Of Illinois Oe St Paul Lutheran Church is a dual diagnosis treatment center in Dixon, IL that offers treatment services for mental health and substance abuse disorders that include mood disorders as well as schizophrenia.
+Lutheran Social Services Of Illinois Oe St Paul Lutheran Church is a dual diagnosis treatment center in Dixon, IL that provides treatment for substance abuse and mental health disorders that include BPD as well as schizoid personality disorder.

 Address: 421 South Peoria Avenue, Dixon, IL 61021 in Lee County